Updated June 21, 2026: metformin for longevity, TAME status, no validated anti-aging dosage, B12, muscle risks and medical supervision.

 The problem: the metformin group consisted of healthier diabetics (those not requiring additional drugs), while non-diabetic controls may have included people with undiagnosed conditions.
 Also, the benefit disappeared in those over 60.
 A subsequent meta-analysis by Campbell et al. (2017) confirmed the trend but with the same methodological limitations.

 In 2022, a Danish study (Keys et al.) failed to replicate Bannister's results: metformin users showed higher mortality than non-diabetics.
-And in 2025, a review titled "Emerging uncertainty on the anti-aging potential of metformin" pointed out that selection bias (comparing diabetics with "never-diabetics" who are often cardiovascular patients) artificially inflates control-group mortality.
+And in 2025, the review "Emerging uncertainty on the anti-aging potential of metformin" pointed out that selection bias (comparing diabetics with "never-diabetics" who are often cardiovascular patients) artificially inflates control-group mortality.

 Observational verdict: there is a biologically plausible signal, but the data does not allow us to conclude that metformin extends life in healthy people.